masosa96-hash/wadi-backend/CLOUD_DEPLOYMENT_GUIDE.md

 2. Add your custom domain
 3. Follow Vercel's DNS configuration instructions

-### 7.2 Backend (Render)
+### 7.2 Backend (Render/Railway)
-1. In your Render service, go to Settings → Custom Domains
+1. In your service, go to Settings → Custom Domains
 2. Add your custom domain
-3. Follow Render's DNS configuration instructions
+3. Follow the platform's DNS configuration instructions

 ## Monitoring and Maintenance

 ### Automatic Deployments
-Both Vercel and Render will automatically redeploy when you push to your main branch.
+Both Vercel and your backend platform will automatically redeploy when you push to your main branch.

 ### Environment Updates
 To update environment variables:
 - Vercel: Project Settings → Environment Variables
 - Render: Service Settings → Environment
+- Railway: Project Settings → Variables

 ### Scaling
 - Vercel automatically scales your frontend
-- Render free tier has limitations; consider upgrading for production use
+- Render/Railway free tier has limitations; consider upgrading for production use

 ## Troubleshooting